 - Submit a copy of passport (email firstname.lastname@example.org or fax (434) 522-0430)

-To be considered for SEVIS I-20 transfer eligibility for students residing in the US:
+To be considered for SEVIS I-20 transfer eligibility for students residing inside of the US:

 Step 2: Accept